(Disclosure: Some of the links below may be affiliate links)

 The level of protection is entirely appropriate.
 IB UK is a member of the Financial Services Compensation Scheme (FSCS).
 This scheme offers compensation for up to 85’000 GBP in case of failure of IB.
-This a protection of slightly more than 100’000 CHF (depends on the exchange rate).
+This is a protection of slightly more than 100’000 CHF (depending on the exchange rate).

 Investart is regulated as an asset manager by VQF (The Financial Services Standards Association).
 And they are also registered with FINMA.
 VQF regularly audits them.

 Overall, I think that investing with Investart is safe.
 They are taking the necessary measures to ensure the security of the invested money.
 The technical security is also quite good.
 The only thing in their disfavor is their young age as a public investment company.

 Investart is not a broker, but it lets you invest in a portfolio of ETFs.
 For a passive investor, it is all that matters.
 So, it is interesting to compare Investart with other brokers.